openearth/xbeach-docs/docs/xbeach_manual.rst

 been extended, applied and validated for storm impacts on dune and urbanized coasts for the purpose of dune safety assessments.
-With support from the European Commission XBeach has been validated on a number of dissipative and reflective beaches bordering all regional seas in the EU.
+With support from the European Commission XBeach has been validated on a number of dissipative and reflective beaches bordering all regionall seas in the EU.

 Beyond sandy coasts, the model has been applied to coral fringing and